SpineEventEngine/SpineEventEngine.github.io/_samples/README.md

 For this purpose, we integrate with the [`code_excerpter`](https://github.com/chalin/code_excerpter) and [`code_excerpt_updater`](https://github.com/chalin/code_excerpt_updater) tools.

+Note that this directory should only contain small examples.
+For substantial examples involvoing multiple concepts interacting with each other, see `_examples`.

 Since the tools are designed for Dart projects, the contents of `_samples` directory are shaped as a Dart project.
 All the actual code examples should be put under `_samples/examples` dir.
 That dir is a Gradle project.
 When examples are updated, the Spine version in